happypandax/plugins/plugins/EHentai Metadata/readme.md

 `blacklist_tags` | `[]` | tags to ignore when updating tags, a list of `namespace:tag` strings
 `add_gallery_url` | `true` | add ehentai url to gallery

+## Things yet to be implemented

+- File similarity search

 # Changelog

 - `0.1.0b`